How is Smoked Salmon Made? Different Methods of Smoking Salmon

 Gravlax

-Gravlax is a Nordic dish in which the salmon is cured in a mixture of salt and sugar, and often spiced with dill or spruce twigs, making for a delicious appetizer.
-Gravlax can be served with brown mustard on bread, soft pretzels, or any other hearty warm grain.
-It can also be sliced and served alongside boiled potatoes.
-Kolikof carries a delicious gravlax with lemon pepper.
+Gravlax is a Nordic dish where the salmon is cured in a mix of salt and sugar then often spiced with dill or spruce twigs.
+It’s delicious as an appetizer served with brown mustard on bread, soft pretzels, or any other hearty warm grain.
+You can also slice it thin and serve it alongside boiled potatoes for a light meal.
+We carry a lemon pepper gravlax which is super yummy here at Kolikof!

 Pâté